Agreeableness: A Personality Trait

 Agreeableness as a Survival Style

 This survival style requires repressing personal needs in order to placate aggressive others.
 While protective from outside violence, this style creates inner discord.
 One must learn to disavow personal needs as important.
-These repressions often lead to accumulating of frustrations “until they reach a point where they can no longer tolerate the accumulated resentments” (Kindle location, 1,218).
+These repressions often lead to accumulating of frustrations “until they reach a point where they can no longer tolerate the accumulated resentments” (Heller & LaPierre, 2012).
 Repressed anger has many unlikable consequences, from disease to uncontrollable explosions.

 Sometimes, the need to present oneself as agreeable may present itself in obtaining personal needs with round about methods.
 Perhaps, passive-aggressive behaviors belong to this category.
 I sometimes wonder if a neurotic need for agreeableness may motivate violent acts.
 Perhaps, the motivation for some that murder a spouse may be their neurotic fear to face their spouses disappointment and hurt associated with divorce.
 So the neurotically driven husband or wife kills their spouse instead of facing the difficulties of expressing their desire to leave.

-Lawrence Heller and Aline LaPierre suggest that these individuals “usually have escape strategies that allow them to leave relationships without confrontation: they withdraw without explanation, or they make their partner miserable so that the partner rejects them” (location 1,218).
+Lawrence Heller and Aline LaPierre suggest that these individuals “usually have escape strategies that allow them to leave relationships without confrontation: they withdraw without explanation, or they make their partner miserable so that the partner rejects them” (Heller & LaPierre, 2012).

 Some research has found strong correlations between high scores of agreeableness and disorders of obsessive-compulsiveness and dependent personalities (Samuel & Gore, 2012).

-Daniel Sigel, an internationally acclaimed author, award-winning educator, and renowned child psychiatrist, wrote, “but even in the face of the tenacious habits of mind that we find ourselves trapped in as adults, there is a great deal of hope that, with intentional effort, deep changes can be created.
+Daniel Siegel, an internationally acclaimed author, award-winning educator, and renowned child psychiatrist, wrote, “But even in the face of the tenacious habits of mind that we find ourselves trapped in as adults, there is a great deal of hope that, with intentional effort, deep changes can be created.
 The developing mind does not have to become fixed with one pattern of traits or another.”
-He concludes that we don’t “have to ‘settle’ for some innate temperament or personality that is unchangeable” (2020).
+He concludes that we don’t “have to ‘settle’ for some innate temperament or personality that is unchangeable” (Siegel, 2020).

 Biological Correlates